temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 - **_Scalability_**: Temporal can handle high volumes of Workflows concurrently, making it scalable to meet the demands of growing businesses.
 If the subscription application is used by thousands of customers, and there is a need to have many servers available to handle the load, Temporal can scale out indefinitely.
 - **_Support for Entity Pattern_**: Temporal's support for Workflow Entities allows you to map and represent entities within your business domain, such as a customer or a subscription.
 These Workflows are long-lived, adapting to the lifecycle of the business entity they represent, from a few seconds to many years.

-## What You Will Learn
+## Tutorial Objectives

 In this tutorial, you will:

 - **Explore Temporal Workflow APIs**: Use Signals, Queries, Condition, and Sleep to enable your application to respond to external systems and dynamically react to changing conditions.
 - **Build a Realistic Application**: Develop a monthly subscription payments Workflow using Temporal.

-Your task is to write a Workflow for a limited time subscription (e.g., a 36=month Phone plan) that satisfies these conditions:
+Your task is to write a Workflow for a limited time subscription (e.g., a 36-month Phone plan) that satisfies these conditions:

 1. When the user signs up: